alterego-labs/settingify/README.md

 This is small global settings system with some features:

 1. Works without table returning default values.
-Migrating db loaded the whole rails environment and using settings in loaded code blocks (like activeadmin resource files) may cause problems.
+Migrating db loaded the whole rails environment and using settings in lazy code blocks (like activeadmin resource files) may cause problems.
 2. May works with admin systems like simple model.
 For example, integration with active admin: